 Beginning at Artist Point

-I personally prefer this option, because climbing up Wild Goose at the end of the hike is BRUTAL.
+I personally prefer this option because climbing up the Wild Goose Trail at the end of the hike is BRUTAL.

-The trail leads you along Bagley lakes and a boulder field before elevation gain begins.
-The switchbacks have a moderate grade and lead to Herman Saddle which overlooks the surrounding area.
+Before elevation gain begins, the trail leads you along Bagley Lakes and a boulder field.
+The switchbacks have a moderate grade and lead to the top of Herman Saddle, which overlooks the surrounding area.

 When you reach Herman Saddle, you’ll be rewarded with stunning views of Mount Baker, Mount Shuksan, and the North Cascades.